James Nottingham *INTERNATIONAL*

 Category: International, Learning Strategist, Leadership, Assessment, Growth Mindsets

-COVID-19 - Please note these course dates have now been postponed (from the original May dates) to the 19th, 20th and 21st October 2020.
+COVID-19 - Please note these course dates have now been adjusted and the day has been moved to an online format

 Leadership, Challenge, and Collective Efficacy -